 While staying in London, make sure to pay a visit to St Pauls Cathedral.
 This renowned dome with its iconic features has been a celebrated landmark in London for more than 300 years.

 Inside St Paul’s Cathedral London

-Once you step inside St Pauls Cathedral you will be inspired by the interior while uncovering mesmerising stories of old about the cathedral’s history and all the hard workmanship that had gone into building this world-famous church.
+Once you step inside St Pauls Cathedral you will be inspired by the interior while uncovering mesmerising stories of old about the St Paul’s cathedral history as well as all the hard workmanship that had gone into constructing this world-famous church.